olebedev/go-tgbot/README.md

 ### Client

 Client package could be used as regular `go-swagger` client library without using Router.
-There are the only two additional features over `go-swagger`, a possibility to setup token by default(It solved as a [custom HTTP transport](https://github.com/olebedev/go-tgbot/blob/master/client.go#L35-L42)) and [API throttling](https://github.com/olebedev/go-tgbot/blob/master/client.go#L22-L30) for [30 calls](https://github.com/olebedev/go-tgbot/blob/master/client.go#L46) per second([see more info](https://core.telegram.org/bots/faq#my-bot-is-hitting-limits-how-do-i-avoid-this)).
+There are the only two additional features over `go-swagger`, a possibility to setup token by default(It solved as a [check if params implement interface](https://github.com/olebedev/go-tgbot/blob/master/client.go#L36)) and [API throttling](https://github.com/olebedev/go-tgbot/blob/master/client.go#L26) for 30 calls per second([see more info](https://core.telegram.org/bots/faq#my-bot-is-hitting-limits-how-do-i-avoid-this)).

 Example: